dana-stoeck/Program-materials/README.md

 # Program-materials
-For smaller case studies relating to the nanodegree program through udacity
+For smaller case studies and learning related materials to the nanodegree program through udacity